WindQAQ/listen-attend-and-spell/README.md

 ## Overview

-**listen-attend-and-spell** contains the implementation of *Listen, Attend and Spell* (LAS) model based on Tensorflow.
+**listen-attend-and-spell** contains the implementation of [*Listen, Attend and Spell*][las] (LAS) model based on Tensorflow.
 In this project, the LAS model is trained via input pipeline and estimator API of Tensorflow, which makes the whole procedure truly end-to-end.

 ## Usage